XiovV/dokkup/docs/managing_jobs/stop.md

 # Stop a job
+!!! warning
+    Stopping a job will NOT remove the containers, it will simply stop them.
+If you'd like to remove the containers, read [Remove/purge](remove.md).

 If you wish to stop a job, you can do so with the `dokkup stop job` command:
 ```shell
 $ dokkup stop job demo.yaml